kdurf15/KDurf-Senior-Design-Project/README.md

 </p>

 For the small-scale Safety Loop/Shutdown Circuit PCB tool to appear more similar to the car's layout, buttons and switches were respectively mounted on 3D-printed "side panels" or "cockpit panels," similar to those on the car.
 Attachments for the rotary switches were also printed to mimic the red GLV and TS master switches.
-All .stl files for the 3D-printed designs can be found in the "3D Printed Models" folder.
-The completed PCB Safety Loop/Shutdown Circuit educational tool is shown below.
+All .stl files for the 3D-printed designs are uploaded and can be found in the CAD Assembly STL Files.zip file.
+The completed PCB Safety Loop/Shutdown Circuit education tool is shown below.

 <p align="center">
 <img width="1440" alt="Durfee Safety Loop 3D PCB Photo 2" src="https://github.com/kdurf15/KDurf-Senior-Design-Project/blob/6a42bba62a2f8f9efa6898e6a9f37e1c2906fa2f/3D%20Printed%20Layout.png">